-8.11.2 Exporting a security policy
+8.11.2 Exporting one or several security policies

-- 1. Select the policy to export in Policies. - 2.
-By default, the latest version of the policy will be exported.
+- 1. Select the policy(ies) to export in Policies. - 2.
+By default, the latest version of a policy will be exported.
 If you wish to export another version, select it in the right column of the policy's general panel. - 3.
-Click on Export and choose the name of the file and the folder to which you want to export the file.
+Click on Export-Export the selection and choose the folder to which you want to export the file. - Each policy will be exported in the form of an individual file named policy name.cab.